-The ASH guideline panel suggests either prophylactic transfusion at regular intervals or standard care (transfusion when clinically indicated for a complication or hemoglobin lower than baseline) for pregnant patients with SCD (all genotypes) (conditional recommendation based on very low certainty in the evidence about effects $\oplus \bigcirc \bigcirc \bigcirc$).
+The ASH guideline panel suggests either prophylactic transfusion at regular intervals or standard care (transfusion when clinically indicated for a complication or hemoglobin lower than baseline) for pregnant patients with SCD (all genotypes) (conditional recommendation based on very low certainty in the evidence about effects $\oplus \bigcirc \bigcirc \bigcirc$ ).

-- There is insufficient evidence to recommend a strategy of prophylactic transfusion rather than standard care. - Prophylactic transfusion at regular intervals at the onset of pregnancy should be considered for women with: - · a history of severe SCD-related complications before current pregnancy (including during previous pregnancies) to reduce recurrent pain episodes, incidence of acute chest syndrome, or other (SCDrelated) comorbidities; - additional features of high-risk pregnancy (eg, additional comorbidities: other medical conditions or nephropathy). - Women who develop SCD-related complications during the current pregnancy would benefit from initiating regular transfusion.
+- There is insufficient evidence to recommend a strategy of prophylactic transfusion rather than standard care. - Prophylactic transfusion at regular intervals at the onset of pregnancy should be considered for women with: - a history of severe SCD-related complications before current pregnancy (including during previous pregnancies) to reduce recurrent pain episodes, incidence of acute chest syndrome, or other (SCDrelated) comorbidities; - additional features of high-risk pregnancy (eg, additional comorbidities: other medical conditions or nephropathy). - Women who develop SCD-related complications during the current pregnancy would benefit from initiating regular transfusion.

 Specific background.
 Pregnancy in women with SCD is associated with maternal and fetal morbidity and mortality, 116,117 with the inflammatory and thrombogenic changes associated with pregnancy promoting vaso-occlusion.
-118 Pregnancy is associated with a higher rate of SCD-related complications, including pain episodes, ACS, and death.
-116,117,119,120 In addition, women with SCD, compared with the general population, are at increased risk for pregnancy-related complications, such as preeclampsia and miscarriage.
-116,117 The rate of fetal complications, including low birth weight, small size for gestational age, and stillbirth, is also higher in pregnant women with SCD, likely because of impaired blood flow to the placenta.
-116,117 This placental insufficiency is evidenced by the association between infant birth weight and placental weight, 121 as well as pathologic findings commonly seen in placentas of affected mothers, including infarcts, hemorrhage, and necrosis.
-122 Although pregnancy is high risk for women with SCD and their fetuses, optimal treatment to mitigate complications has not been established.
-Because hydroxyurea has been demonstrated to be teratogenic in animal models at high doses, the most commonly used strategy is scheduled red cell transfusion, but its benefits to the baby and/or the mother are unclear.

-Summary of the evidence.
+Pregnancy is associated with a higher rate of SCD-related complications, including pain episodes, ACS, and death.116,117,119,120 In addition, women with SCD, compared with the general population, are at increased risk for pregnancy-related complications, such as preeclampsia and miscarriage.
+The rate of fetal complications, including low birth weight, small size for gestational age, and stillbirth, is also higher in pregnant women with SCD, likely because of impaired blood flow to the placenta.
+This placental insufficiency is evidenced by the association between infant birth weight and placental weight, as well as pathologic findings commonly seen in placentas of affected mothers, including infarcts, hemorrhage, and necrosis.
+Although pregnancy is high risk for women with SCD and their fetuses, optimal treatment to mitigate complications has not been established.
+Because hydroxyurea has been demonstrated to be teratogenic in animal models Summary of the evidence.
 The systematic review identified 13 studies (total, 1312 patients) of prophylactic, scheduled red cell transfusions in pregnant women with SCD.
-These included 12 comparative observational studies 123-134 and 1 RCT.
-135 A metaanalysis was performed that examined the benefits of chronic transfusion in pregnant mothers with SCD and their fetuses, and that included the 12 observational studies.
+These included 12 comparative observational studies123-134 and 1 RCT.
+A metaanalysis was performed that examined the benefits of chronic transfusion in pregnant mothers with SCD and their fetuses, and that included the 12 observational studies.
 All SCD genotypes and transfusion modalities (simple and RCE) were included.
 Studies were examined for the following outcomes: maternal and fetal morbidity and mortality, alloimmunization, and adverse transfusion reactions.

 In the only randomized trial of scheduled transfusions in pregnant women with SCD, 72 women were randomly assigned to receive scheduled or on-demand transfusions.
-135 This study demonstrated reduced odds of pain episodes in the scheduled transfusion group (OR, 0.16; 95% Cl, 0.05-0.51), but did not find reduced fetal complications, such as preterm birth (OR, 0.67; 95% Cl, 0.19-2.34) or neonatal death (OR, 3.40; 95% Cl, 0.64-18.13).
+This study demonstrated reduced odds of pain episodes in the scheduled transfusion group (OR, 0.16; 95% Cl, 0.05-0.51), but did not find reduced fetal complications, such as preterm birth (OR, 0.67; 95% Cl, 0.19-2.34) or neonatal death (OR, 3.40; 95% Cl, 0.64-18.13).
 Limitations of this study were that transfusions did not begin until the end the second trimester for a quarter of participants and that 44% of the nonchronic transfusion group still received on-demand transfusions for acute anemia.